Cosmological constraints from a joint analysis of cosmic microwave background and spectroscopic tracers of the large-scale structure: Conclusion

-Next, we included CMB temperature and carried out three different MCMC analyses, the first using only CMB temperature anisotropies (``CMB $TT$''), then adding CMB lensing (``CMB $TT$ + CMB lensing'') and finally the joint analysis per se (``CMB $TT$ + {CMB lensing $\otimes$ LSS}'').
-We compared the performance of these analyses for the base, {6-parameter}, flat $\Lambda$CDM model, and then explored constraints on the mass of neutrinos and the DE equation of state, constraining four statistical models (see Figures~\ref{fig:LCDM6params_corner}, \ref{fig:LCDM6params_extensions} and \ref{fig:LCDM6params_w_mnu_corner}).
+{Next, we included CMB temperature {anisotropies information by adding the likelihood of the $C_{\ell}^{TT}$ power spectrum (thus neglecting the small ISW-induced CMB-LSS correlation as discussed in \cref{sub:discussion})} and carried out different MCMC analyses to constrain the base, {6-parameter}, flat \LCDM model.
+Finally, we explored constraints on the total mass of neutrinos and the DE equation of state, constraining four different cosmological models (see \cref{fig:LCDM6params_corner,fig:LCDM6params_extensions,fig:LCDM6params_w_mnu_corner}).
+We compared the performance of the joint analysis (using two different cuts) with analyses using only CMB data.
 As expected, constraints from the joint analysis are stronger than those obtained from CMB data only, in all cases.
-Because of the sensitivity of galaxy clustering and the CMB lensing-galaxy cross-correlations to $\mnu$ and $w$, we were able to study extended models and constrain up to eight cosmological parameters at once (that is, $H_0$, $\omegab$, $\omegac$, $\As$, $\ns$, $\zre$, $\mnu$ and $w$).
+Because of the sensitivity of galaxy clustering and the CMB lensing-galaxy cross-correlations to $\Smnu$ and $w$, we were able to study extended models and constrain up to eight cosmological parameters at once (that is, $H_0$, $\omegab$, $\omegac$, $\As$, $\ns$, $\zre$, $\Smnu$ and $w$), which is impossible with either of the data sets considered separately. }